 - Hybrid funds target resource reduction and cost saving, but also consider community engagement and outreach goals.
 The majority of funds follow this model.
 They finance efficiency projects in addition to a wider range of initiatives such as renewable energy development, solid waste diversion, and reducing use of materials like paper or synthetic lawn chemicals.
 Hybrid funds often seek to engage and/or educate the campus community in sustainability efforts.
 While a broad set of campus stakeholders tend to provide oversight to hybrid funds, responsibility for administrating the fund usually rests with facilities and/or sustainability staff.

-There are two ways that the schools have reported paying back their loans.
+There are two ways that institutions have reported paying back their loans.

 - Loan Model: The project proponents have direct control over their budget and thus can independently repay their loan.
 This includes cases where departments or schools control their own utility budgets, or cases where GRF funding focuses on one type of easily controlled project, such as paper, rather than on utilities.